-It’s the stuff of writers’ dreams.
+Typesetting a book: it’s the stuff of writers’ dreams.
 Your double-spaced, A4 sized, agent-ready manuscript turns into a beautiful paperback book; that first line that you agonised over for days, leaping out at the reader; your paragraphs neatly aligned and looking as they should – actual real-life pages in a beautiful looking book.
 Ahhh, we can almost smell the paper.

 Here are some top tricks for DIY typesetting that every writer should know.

 You can find paragraph styles on most Word processors – in Word, they’re placed in a bar at the top with different fonts and headings.
 Once you’ve perfected the font and placement of your first chapter heading, highlight it and then right click on ‘Heading 1’ to save it as a style.
 Then, when it comes to writing Chapter Two, you can easily replicate the same style.
-You can also do the same for your main body text and any other headings and styles, perhaps a character’s handwriting, or a quote, if you’re writing non-fiction.
+You can also do the same for your main body text and any other headings and styles, perhaps a character’s handwriting, a quote, or other graphic elements if you’re writing non-fiction.

 2. Page Breaks